Login to Complete an Application or to Access Judging Panel

 How to Judge an IES Illumination Awards Project

-The IES Illuminations Awards program recognizes excellence in the field of lighting design and the use of lighting controls in nonresidential applications throughout the world.
+The IES Illumination Awards program recognizes excellence in the field of lighting design and the use of lighting controls in nonresidential applications throughout the world.
 Project types range from simple to complex and include creative solutions to both new and traditional challenges.

 Projects that receive awards serve as leading indicators of excellence and they prove to be a source of inspiration for architects and the lighting industry.
 Award recipients recognize this as a critical element in the promotion of their design expertise.
 As a result, the program raises awareness of the importance of lighting design and controls integration and improves our industry as a whole.

-As an on-line judge and industry professional your service and your approach to the rating process is paramount to the success of the program and value of the awards.
-The IES-Illumination Awards Committee gratefully acknowledges the contribution you are making and we encourage you to incorporate sound judgment as you rate the projects.
+As an Online Judge and industry professional, your service and your approach to the rating process is paramount to the success of the program and value of the awards.
+The IES Illumination Awards Committee gratefully acknowledges the contribution you are making and we encourage you to incorporate sound judgment as you rate the projects.

 It is important to note that the Illumination Awards program is not a competition.
-Over the long history of the program a stringent set of criteria has been developed for each award category.
+Over the long history of the program, a stringent set of criteria has been developed for each award category.
 Questions are critically tied to the core tenets of lighting and control design.
-Questions are worded in an open format allowing for the flexibility of perspective that is needed to appreciate the diversity and beauty in the artistry of our craft.
+Questions are worded in an open format allowing for the flexibility of perspective needed to appreciate the diversity and beauty in the artistry of our craft.

 Projects are to be judged solely against the criteria as outlined on the score sheet.
 Projects are not to be judged by comparison to other projects.

 - This is a link to the score sheets.